Veterans Death and Survivor Benefits Guide

 Burial Flag

-- American flag for casket or urn
+- American flag accompanying casket or urn

-- Available when discharge was not dishonorable
+- Eligibility: Character of discharge was NOT dishonorable

 Headstones, Markers, and Medallions

-- Obtained through VA burials section
+- Available through VA burials and memorials section

-Presidential Memorial Certificates
+Presidential Memorial Certificates (PMC)

-- Available when discharge was not dishonorable
+- Eligibility: Character of discharge was NOT dishonorable

-- Provided to family or friends
+- Available to next of kin, family members, or close friends

-- Automatically presented at national cemetery services
+- Automatically presented at national cemetery burials

-Part 2: Dependency and Indemnity Compensation (DIC)
+Dependency and Indemnity Compensation (DIC)

-Qualifying Circumstances
+Qualifying Death Circumstances

-Spouse Requirements
+Spouse Eligibility Requirements

-Special Rules
+Special Circumstances

 How to Apply

-Forms: - VA Form 21P-534EZ - DIC, Death Pension, and Accrued Benefits - VA Form 21P-535 - DIC for Parents
+File using: - VA Form 21P-534EZ - Application for DIC, Death Pension, and Accrued Benefits - VA Form 21P-535 - Application for DIC by Parents

 Resources